Costco Chicken Meatballs Teriyaki & Pineapple - AmyLu

 I hate to say it, but these Costco chicken meatballs by AmyLu are going to be a pass for me.
 The texture of the chicken was good, and the teriyaki flavor was acceptable, but they were just too darn salty.

-These meatballs are high in protein, low in fat and carbs, but the sodium content is through the roof.
+These meatballs are high in protein and low in fat and carbs, but the sodium content is through the roof.

 Costco Food Database User Reviews